jegly/self-supporting-code/README.md

 - **Human bodies** maintain homeostasis without external monitoring
 - **Ecosystems** self-regulate through feedback loops within the system
 - **Quantum states** exist in superposition until observation collapses them to a definite state
+- **Cortical organoids** self-organise electrical activity in response to environmental feedback—no weights, no training loop, just adaptive biological structure

 Self-Supporting Code mimics this by:
 1. **Embedding the observer inside the observed**: Each component measures its own state